rickballard/CoCiviumBackUp/insights/_deprecated/Insight_Gravitas_Scroll_c0_20250730.md

 _Version c0 • 2025-07-30_
 _aka: Gravitas Scroll_

-> This scroll defines the first philosophical assumptions of Civium.
+> This scroll defines the first philosophical assumptions of CoCivium.
 > They are not truths.
 They are anchors.
 > They may be refuted.
 But they may also be foundational.